-$$pp \to h_3 \to h_2 h_1 \to h_1 h_1 h_1,$$ (1.1)
+$$pp \to h_3 \to h_2 h_1 \to h_1 h_1 h_1, \qquad (1.1)$$

 where $h{1,2,3}$ are the physical scalar states of a model with an extended scalar sector.
-We require that one of these scalars, specifically the $h_1$ boson, is identified with the 125 GeV SM Higgs particle, including agreement with all current measurements.
+We require that one of these scalars, specifically the h_1 boson, is identified with the 125 GeV SM Higgs particle, including agreement with all current measurements.
 The other scalars, however, can lie in any mass range, as long as all theoretical and experimental constraints are satisfied.
-As we are interested in the discovery potential of colliders that probe the TeV scale, we choose to consider scenarios with masses $\lesssim 1 \text{ TeV}$ .
+As we are interested in the discovery potential of colliders that probe the TeV scale, we choose to consider scenarios with masses ≤ 1 TeV.

 In order to allow for the decay chain (1.1), and assuming CP conservation, the new physics model under consideration needs to contain at least three CP-even scalar states.
 One of the simplest ways to realise this is through models that extend the SM scalar sector by two additional singlet fields.
-The two real singlet extension that contains three unstable physical scalars has been widely investigated in the literature, see, e.g. [23-37] for recent discussions.
+The two real1 singlet extension that contains three unstable physical scalars has been widely investigated in the literature, see, e.g. [23-37] for recent discussions.

-The LHC experimental collaborations have already largely scrutinised models which allow for several scalar particles in the final state, including searches for processes with symmetric di-scalar production via resonances, $pp \rightarrow h_2 \rightarrow h_1 h_1$ , where either $h_1$ or $h_2$ take the role of the 125 GeV-SM-like scalar [38-61].
-Furthermore, in [47] the ATLAS collaboration also interpreted their results for the above production and decay chain for pure beyond-the-SM (BSM) scalars, i.e. neither $h_1$ nor $h_2$ assume the role of the SM Higgs boson.
-For models with extended scalar sectors, however, triple couplings between different mass states, $\lambda{h_i h_j h_k}$ , can best be probed at leading order in resonant production modes such as the decay chain (1.1).
+The LHC experimental collaborations have already largely scrutinised models which allow for several scalar particles in the final state, including searches for processes with symmetric di-scalar production via resonances, $pp \rightarrow h_2 \rightarrow h_1 h_1$, where either h_1 or h_2 take the role of the 125 GeV SM-like scalar [38-61].
+Furthermore, in [47] the ATLAS collaboration also interpreted their results for the above production and decay chain for pure beyond-the-SM (BSM) scalars, i.e. neither h_1 nor h_2 assume the role of the SM Higgs boson.
+For models with extended scalar sectors, however, triple couplings between different mass states, $\lambda{h_ih_jh_k}$, can best be probed at leading order in resonant production modes such as the decay chain (1.1).
 Such states have e.g. been discussed in [29, 35, 37, 62-65], but currently no experimental results for such searches are available.

-While the investigation of the process $pp \to h_1 h_2$ with decays into SM-like final states is an important quest as such, here we plan to focus on the specific case where $h_2 \to h_1 h_1$ , leading to triple scalar final states as indicated above.
+While the investigation of the process $pp \rightarrow h_1 h_2$ with decays into SM-like final states is an important quest as such,2 here we plan to focus on the specific case where $h_2 \rightarrow h_1 h_1$, leading to triple scalar final states as indicated above.
 In the SM, the production cross section for the triple Higgs boson final state is the lowest-order process to include the quartic Higgs self-coupling.
-At the LHC's nominal centre-of-mass energy, 14 TeV, the corresponding cross section in the SM is diminishingly small, $\sim 0.1 \, \text{fb}$ [66, 67], rising up to a cross section of $\sim 5.6 \, \text{fb}$ at a 100 TeV proton-proton collider [68].
+At the LHC's nominal centre-of-mass energy, 14 TeV, the corresponding cross section in the SM is diminishingly small, ~ 0.1 fb [66, 67], rising up to a cross section of ~ 5.6 fb at a 100 TeV proton-proton collider [68].
 While the quartic self-coupling in the SM can also be indirectly constrained [69-72], direct determination seems to call for future high-energy proton-proton colliders [73-78] or a possible muon collider [79, 80].

-&lt;sup>1Models with two real singlets or one complex singlet field are equivalent, given that potential additional symmetries are correctly translated, see, e.g. [23, 24].
+1Models with two real singlets or one complex singlet field are equivalent, given that potential additional symmetries are correctly translated, see, e.g. [23, 24].

-&lt;sup>2For representative benchmark points for such scenarios, see e.g. [24].
+2For representative benchmark points for such scenarios, see e.g. [24].